OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-09.md

 ## 2 Kings 9:34

 Then he went in and ate and drank, and he said,
-“See now to this cursed woman and bury her, for she is a king’s daughter.”
+“Attend to this cursed woman and bury her, for she is a king’s daughter.”

 ## 2 Kings 9:35